FirstPersonNetwork/ostc-fpp-rs/README.md

    - `LKMV_CONFIG_PROFILE`: Set a specific configuration profile (defaults to `default`).

       **NOTE:** Setting the `LKMV_CONFIG_PROFILE` overrides any value set using the `-p/--profile` option.

+## Feature Flags

+LKMV currently support two feature flags:

+- **default:** Currently set to `openpgp-card`.
+To disable default features, use `--no-default-features` flag on the setup command.

+- **openpgp-card:** Enables support for openpgp-card compatible devices.
+Set as the default feature.

 ## Set Up Environment